119kanika/Frontend-Projects/README.md

 ## 2. Todo List App
 Create a list of all the work you have to complete in a day using this Todo App.
 Also, you can edit the tasks and delete them on their completion.

+## 3. Calculator
+A simple calculator with all the basic functionalities.